Rafsanjani/Mini-mysql-query-browser/README.md

-# Mini-mysql-query-browser
+# A MINI MYSQL QUERY BROWSER
-A Minimalistic mysql query browser
+A Minimalistic mysql query browser working on just localhost and port 3306.